Beaches & Lakeside Parks

 Closed from 12 a.m. - 5 a.m.
 Open otherwise unless posted.

 Amenities at Anniversary Park include a beautiful sand beach, a lakeside promenade, rolling grass hills, picnic spaces increased green spaces!
 There are also bathrooms onsite.

 Located at the northeast end of the Lake, Cove Park is a tranquil location to enjoy the small beach, walking path along the peninsula and a brand new pirate ship playground.
 A small tennis court, basketball pad and gazebo are also located in the area.

 |Location: 421 East Chestermere Drive|

 Sunset park is a favourite place for paddle boarders, windsurfers, sail boarders and kit skiers.
 There is no beach but there are concrete steps into the lake.
-Barbeque pits, a beach volleyball court and a birth forest make it a popular destination for picnics.
+Barbeque pits, fire pits, a beach volleyball court and a birth forest make it a popular destination for picnics.